Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Introduction

 \section{Introduction}

 The goal of a 2D \emph{assembly puzzle} is to arrange a given set of pieces so that they do not overlap and form a target silhouette.
 The most famous example is the Tangram puzzle, shown in \figurename~\ref{fig:tangram}.
 Its earliest printed reference is from 1813 in China, but by whom or exactly when it was invented remains a mystery~\cite{Slocum2004}.
 There are over 2,000 Tangram assembly puzzles~\cite{Slocum2004}, and many more similar 2D assembly puzzles~\cite{FoxEpsteinUehara2014}.
-A recent trend in the puzzle world is a relatively new type of 2D assembly puzzle which we call \emph{symmetric assembly puzzles}.
+A recent trend in the puzzle world is a relatively new type of 2D assembly puzzle that we call \emph{symmetric assembly puzzles}.
 In these puzzles the target shape is not specified.
 Instead, the objective is to arrange the pieces so that they form a symmetric silhouette without overlap.

 The first symmetric assembly puzzle, ``Symmetrix'', was designed in 2003 by Japanese puzzle designer Tadao Kitazawa and was distributed by Naoyuki Iwase as his exchange puzzle at the 2004 International Puzzle Party (IPP) in Tokyo~\cite{IPP2004}.
+The lack of a specified target shape makes these puzzles quite difficult to solve.
 In this paper, we aim for arrangements that are line symmetric (reflection through a line), but other symmetries such as rotational symmetry could also be considered.
-The lack of a specified target shape makes these puzzles quite difficult to solve.
+We also assume that the given pieces are simple polygons, and that the line-symmetric assembly must be a simple polygon (have no holes).